xebia-functional/fetch/docs/src/tut/index.md

 ## Batching

 Multiple fetches to the same data source are automatically batched.
-For ilustrating it, we are going to compose three indepent fetch results as a tuple.
+For illustrating it, we are going to compose three independent fetch results as a tuple.

 ```tut:silent
 import cats.syntax.cartesian._